amalierege/KarriereAI/README.md

 ## Project Brief
 KarriereAI is a machine learning model designed to determine a suitable technological career path for a user based on their skills and interests.
 This is a project done through the course Deep Learning Engineering at Western Norway University of Applied Sciences.
-The report  written in accordance with this model implementation is a part of the final-grade of said course.
+The report, written in accordance with this model implementation, is a part of the final-grade of said course.

 ## Purpose
 The purpose and goal of this neural network is to predict a fitting job title based on input from a user through an interactive quiz.